 Financial instruments and related risks

 Each investor is willing to maximise the returns on investment.
-However, there is always a risk that the overall return on investment may be negative, which means that the result of the investment in such a case would be a loss.
+However, there is always a risk that the overall return on investment may be negative, which means that the result of the investment in such a case would be a loss or the whole investment sum may be lost.

-SEB Bank in its investment offering includes financial instruments that are divided into five risk categories.
+In providing investment services SEB Bank has divided financial instruments into five risk categories.

 Financial instruments are classified according to their type, complexity and investment risk.
 Very low risk financial instruments tend to have a fairly simple structure, and the risk they involve is the lowest, whereas very high risk financial instruments tend to have a more complex structure and involve the highest risk.